nextensio/docs/content/en/Configurations/users/_index.md

 so on.
 It is entirely up to the tenant to define and name the attributes and select the type of each attribute.

+Nextensio also provides a fixed set of user attributes per user device.
+These attributes provide info about user device name, device o/s type, and device o/s verion.
+Names of these attributes start with an underscore ('_') character and can be used in policies.
+These attributes are:
+* _hostname
+* _osType
+* _osName
+* _osMajor
+* _osMinor
+* _osPatch
+* _model

 User attributes are mandatory and they form the basic input to any policy, whether for routing, access control, or tracing.
 Through this configuration editor, the following operations can be done:
 * add a new user